British International School of Washington

 The British International School of Washington (BISW) is a private, nonsectarian, co-educational British school located in the Georgetown neighborhood near the border of the Georgetown and Glover Park neighborhoods in Washington, D.C.
 BISW educates pupils between the ages of 2 and 18 (UK Pre-Nursery – Year 13 | US Pre-K2 – Grade 12).
 BISW was originally founded in September 1998 by Dr. Lesley Stagg.
 In 2013, BISW joined Nord Anglia Education, an international education provider owned by the Canada Pension Plan Investment Board.
 As of 2019, Nord Anglia operated 66 international schools in 30 countries with over 61,000 students.
 BISW leases property from Georgetown University, yet GU's Green Building (the physical BISW school building) was purchased in 2009 by the entity that is now HUB Properties Trust.

 Curriculum

-The Primary School, which includes pre-nursery to year 6 (pre-K-grade 5), offers the International Primary Curriculum (IPC), a curriculum for 2-12 year olds from the British National Curriculum (England and Wales).
+The Primary School, which includes pre-nursery to year 6 (pre-K-grade 5), offers the International Primary Curriculum (IPC), a curriculum for 2-12 year olds from the National Curriculum for England.

 The British International School of Washington offers the International Baccalaureate Diploma Programme (IBDP) for students in years 12 and 13 (US grades 11 and 12), the International General Certificate of Secondary Education (IGCSE) in Years 10 and 11 (US Grades 9 and 10) and the International Middle Years Curriculum (IMYC).
 IGCSE and IB students take external examinations at the end of years 11 and 13.